A GPU Parallel Algorithm for Computing Morse-Smale Complexes: Algorithm

 \subsection{1-Saddle -- 2-Saddle connections}

-Gradient paths between 1-saddles and 2-saddles can both merge and split.
-A sequence of merges and splits result in an exponential growth in the number of gradient paths, see Figure~\ref{fig:1sad-2sad-paths}.
+Gradient paths between 1-saddles and 2-saddles can both merge and split as shown in \autoref{fig:msc-max-min-dag}~(c).
+A sequence of merges and splits result in an exponential growth in the number of gradient paths.
 Computing the saddle connections is the major computational bottleneck in current methods for computing the MS complex.
-The saddle-saddle arc computation is analogous to counting the paths between multiple sources and destinations in a directed acyclic graph (DAG).
-A trivial task based parallelization fails to work because of the storage required for each thread.
+The saddle-saddle arc computation is analogous to counting paths between multiple sources and destinations in a directed acyclic graph (DAG) that represents all 1-2 gradient pairs (\autoref{fig:msc-max-min-dag}~(d)).
+A trivial task based parallelization across all source saddles is affected by the exponential number of paths that need to be explored by each thread and hence an increase in storage requirement.
 Existing approaches tackle this problem by first marking reachable pairs of saddles using a serial BFS traversal.
 Next, they traverse paths between reachable pairs and count all paths using efficient serial traversal techniques.

-We introduce transformations that enable efficient parallel computation of both steps, reachability computation and gradient path counting.
+In the following subsections, we introduce transformations that enable efficient parallel computation of both steps, reachability computation and gradient path counting.
 The reachable pairs in the DAG are identified using a fine-grained parallel BFS algorithm~\cite{merrill2012scalable} that is further optimized for graphs with bounded degree.
 In order to compute all gradient paths between reachable pairs, we first construct a minor of the DAG by contracting all simple paths to edges.
 We represent the minor using adjacency matrices and compute all possible paths between the reachable pairs via a sequence of matrix multiplication operations.
-These transformations enable scalable parallel implementations of both steps without the use of synchronization or locks.
+These transformations enable scalable and fine grained parallel implementations of both steps without the use of synchronization or locks.